jaywardell/SwiftUIDocumentBrowserLifecycle/README.md

 passing in one of the events available
 (`wasCreated`, `becameActive`, or `becameInactive`).
 In the callback, do whatever work you want to do.
-The ideal place to do this would be in a `UIApplicationDelegate` marked with `@UIApplicationDelegateAdaptor`
+The ideal place to do this would be in the `init` for a `UIApplicationDelegate` marked with `@UIApplicationDelegateAdaptor`, since it's called before the `UIScene` is created and it exists at the application level.

 Note that, as far as SwiftUI is concerned, the callback is being called outside the SwiftUI Lifecycle,